y-hrubskyi/learn-lingo/README.md

 ## Overview

-Learn Lingo App is a web application that allows users to browse teachers and book trial lesson.
-The platform provides a catalog of available teachers, with options to filter by language, level of knowledge and price.
+Learn Lingo App is a web application that allows users to browse language-teachers and book trial lesson.
+The platform provides a catalog of available language-teachers, with options to filter by language, level of knowledge and price.
 Users can also add teachers to their favorites list.
 Additionally, the project incorporates a responsive design approach to ensure optimal viewing across different devices.

 ## Preview